 We work closely with the LA Educational Psychologists and CAMHS teams to ensure appropriate packages of support are implemented for pupils who require it.
 Where possible, provision will be within the school setting to ensure a consistent approach.
-As part of our school's Signs of Safety MAG team, pupils who do present with concerns are discussed and specialist referrals are considered.
+As part of our school's Multi Agency Group (MAG) team, pupils who do present with concerns are discussed and specialist referrals are considered.
+The MAG meetings are held every 4 weeks in school and attended by representatives from social care, CAMHS, MDT, pastoral and DSL lead.

-Social Communication and Emotional Regulation form part of our SCERTS planning and every pupils has targets identified on their PLP.
+Social Communication and Emotional Regulation form part of our SCERTS planning and every pupil has targets identified on their PSP.
 Additional intervention groups such as social skills and clubs are run where the need is identified.